Historic Riggs Field

 Historic Riggs Field is one of the most historic venues in all of college sports, and has proudly served as the home of Clemson Women's Soccer since its first match.
 The combination of our 6,500-seat grandstand provides, along with the first-class Bermuda grass field, makes Historic Riggs Field the best venue for fans and players in all of college soccer.

-Several features of the stadium, which cost about $1 million, help make it unique.
-Locker Rooms for both teams are located underneath the stadium, as is a dressing room for the game officials.
-Teams and officials emerge onto the playing field through two concrete portals that lead from the locker rooms.
-The fans are also treated to several advantages in the stadium.
-Concessions and restrooms are conveniently located inside the indoor tennis facility next door.
-Facing the permanent stands is a $60,000 scoreboard that measures 24′ by 16′ and contains a computerized message center.
-This display center informs fans of player numbers, statistics, and upcoming athletic events.
+Several features of the stadium help make it unique.
+Locker Rooms for both Clemson's men's and women's teams are located underneath the stadium.
+The fans are also treated to several advantages near the stadium.
+First-class concessions and restrooms are conveniently located at the adjacent Duckworth Family Tennis Facility.
+Facing the permanent stands is a 24′ by 16′ scoreboard that keeps fans informed throughout the match.

 The History